sftpplus/sftpplus-docs/src/doc_source/configuration-auth/google-identity.rst

 * openidconnect.googleapis.com
 * www.googleapis.com

-..
-FIXME:4175:
-   Below note should be removed once we support reverse proxy.
 ..  note::
-    Using the Google authentication with SFTPPlus running behind a reverse proxy or an API gateway is not yet supported.
+    When using the Google authentication with SFTPPlus running behind a reverse proxy or an API gateway, make sure one of the following headers is set by your proxying setup:
+    `X-Forwarded-Proto`, `X-Forwarded-Host`, `X-Forwarded-For`, or the `Forwarded` headers.
+    When using the `X-Forwarded-Host` header, make sure it contains the port number in its value.

 ..  note::
-    Only HTTPS file transfer user authentication and web management console are supported.
+    Only authenticating administrators and HTTPS file transfer users are supported.
     Get in touch if you need to authenticate SFTP or FTPS users.